rcardin/ticino-software-craft-2025/deck.md

 👍 We can still **track effects**
 👍 We have a syntax that is **easy to read and write**

-👎 A novel approach, with many unknowns
+👎 A novel approach with many unknowns

 Probably, it is not the best solution for every problem, but it is a **valid alternative** in 80% of the cases  🤓